 Why should I start with the adrenal plan?

 Well, from working with some 40,000 patients over the past 25 years, I’ve found that around 80% of the people are adrenal, so it’s highly likely you fit into that category.

-The trick is that whichever eating plan you are on should feel right to you, so you can just start with the adrenal plan, and if it doesn’t feel good, or just doesn’t seem to click with you, you can just move straight on to a different plan.
+The trick is that whichever eating plan you are on should feel right to you, so you can just start with the adrenal plan.
+If it doesn’t feel good, or just doesn’t seem to click with you, you can just move straight on to a different plan.

 If the adrenal plan doesn’t feel right to you, or if you don’t feel you’re losing as much weight as you should be, I’d recommend you skip over to the liver plan.
-The ovary and thyroid types have very specific symptoms, and you’ll usually know if you have that body type.
+The ovary and thyroid types have very specific symptoms, and you’ll usually know if you have those body types.

 Now, let’s get into what these different eating plans are!

 So, with the adrenal body type, these are the three main things you should be focusing on:

 When I say high protein, I’m not talking about the typical standards recommended by the Food Pyramid.
 I think they suggest somewhere around 125 grams of protein a day, which is way too much!
 I recommend between 3-6 ounces of animal protein per meal for adrenal types, and I usually find that works very well.

 Why does the adrenal body type need more protein?
 Well, the thing with adrenal types is that their bodies are breaking down more protein in their muscles, in the collagen and in the skin, than with the other body types.
 So you need to replace that protein, or you’re going to feel weaker.